This is my final promotional package for my album. This blog is written by me (Kalista)

 How has the album cover influenced you?

-This is my social media research and development for my music video project
+This is my social media research and development for my music video project.
+This blogpost is being made by Kalista (me) and Chelsea.

 Choose 3 artists from your genre